Race and sports in the United States: "East Asian athletic views"

 In the United States, East Asians are stereotyped as being physically and athletically inferior to other races.
 This has led to much discrimination in the recruitment process of professional American sports, which contributes to Asian American athletes being highly underrepresented in the majority of professional sports teams (a fact that has been noted by many sources).
-Professional basketball player Jeremy Lin believed that one of the reasons why he wasn't drafted by an NBA team was his race.
+Professional basketball player Jeremy Lin believed that one of the reasons why he was not drafted by an NBA team was his race.
 This belief has been reiterated by sports writer Sean Gregory of Time magazine and NBA commissioner David Stern.
 In 2012, despite making up 6% of nation's population Asian American athletes only represented 2% of the NFL, 1.9% of MLB and less than 1% of the NBA and NHL.
 Brandon Yip was the only player of Chinese descent playing professional hockey in the NHL in 2011.
 Basketball is a sport that noted for the fact that it has one of the lowest numbers of Asian athletes.
 This is despite the fact that the sport's color barrier was broken by Wataru Misaka in 1947, an Asian American athlete who was the first American racial minority to play in the NBA.

 In American sports, there has been a higher representation of Asian American athletes who are of mixed racial heritage in comparison to those of full racial heritage such as former football player Roman Gabriel who was the first Asian-American to start as an NFL quarterback.
 Another fact to note is that a majority of Asian American athletes who are currently drafted/recruited to compete professionally tend to be in sports that require little to no contact.